primo-io/prototype-documentation/index.md

 ![photo](images/photo/diy-docs-9.jpg)

 Now the CNY70.
 Solder the two opposite headers, that must be connected to 5V, together with a wire; then solder three wires to the remaining headers of the CNY70.
-At the end of these wires solder a row of three femal headers.
+At the end of these wires solder a row of three female headers.
 They will later be connected on to the headers of the proto shield.

 The two cny70 must be placed on the edge of the bottom layer, with the LED and the photoransistot horizontally aligned.
 To fix them you can use some hot glue (or other types of glue).